 Ditch the Disposable

 1.6 billion disposable coffee cups, equivalent to more than half a million trees, are thrown out each year in Canada.
-Think about it, if you stop and grab a coffee every morning, you throw away 240 cups a year.
+Think about it, if you stop and buy a take-out coffee every morning, you throw away 365 cups a year.
 That’s a lot of cups!

 Many people think that paper coffee cups get recycled, but that’s not the case.
 Because the cups are usually lined with a type of plastic called polyethylene (it’s what keeps them from getting mushy) they aren’t accepted in most recycling programs.

 There’s also another dark side to using disposable coffee cups.
 Some claim that styrofoam cups and plastic lids leach the carcinogen styrene into your drink.
 Also, the glue that is used to hold paper cups together actually dissolves when coffee is poured into it, releasing trace amounts of toxins, such as melamine.